Deterministic microwave-optical transduction based on quantum teleportation: Abstract

 \section{Abstract}

 The coherent transduction between microwave and optical frequencies is critical to interconnect superconducting quantum processors over long distances.
 However, it is challenging to establish such a quantum interface with high efficiency and small added noise based on the standard direct conversion scheme.
-Here, we propose a transduction scheme based on continuous-variable quantum teleportation.
+Here, we propose an electro-optic transduction system based on continuous-variable quantum teleportation.
 Reliable quantum information transmission can be realized with an arbitrarily small cooperativity, in contrast to the direct conversion scheme which requires a large minimum cooperativity.
-We show that the teleportation-based scheme maintains a significant rate advantage robustly for all values of cooperativity.
-We further investigate the performance in the transduction of complex quantum states such as cat states and Gottesman–Kitaev-Preskill(GKP) states and show that a higher fidelity or success probability can be achieved with the teleportation-based scheme.
+We show that the teleportation-based scheme maintains a significant rate advantage robustly for practical thermal noise and all values of cooperativity.
+We further investigate the performance in the transduction of complex quantum states such as cat states and Gottesman-Kitaev-Preskill(GKP) states and show that a higher fidelity or success probability can be achieved with the teleportation-based scheme.
 Our scheme significantly reduces the device requirement, and makes quantum transduction between microwave and optical frequencies feasible in the near future.

 Quantum networks~\cite{kimble2008quantum,biamonte2019complex,wehner2018quantum,kozlowski2019towards,zhang2021entanglement} have been envisioned as high-performance quantum processors interconnected by efficient quantum communication channels.
 Quantum processors require strong nonlinear interaction at single-quanta level, which can be readily realized with Josephson effect at microwave frequencies in superconducting circuits~\cite{campagne2020quantum,wang2020efficient,elder2020high,heeres2017implementing}.
 However, the high attenuation and thermal noise at room temperature prevent the direct transmission of quantum states at microwave frequencies over long distances.
 In contrast, optical photons are the ideal candidate to transmit quantum information over long distances with the near-zero thermal noise and low attenuation at room temperature~\cite{Bennett20147,Ekert_1991,gisin2002,xu2020,pirandola2020advances}.
 However, it is challenging to develop high-fidelity deterministic quantum gates due to the weak optical nonlinearity.
 The complementary characteristics of microwave and optical photons calls for a hybrid quantum platform where quantum information is processed by superconducting circuits and transmitted with optical photons.
 Therefore, an efficient scheme to interconvert quantum states between microwave and optical photons is of paramount importance~\cite{lauk2020perspectives,awschalom2021development,vainsencher2016bi,balram2016coherent,fan2018superconducting,shao2019microwave,han2020cavity,zhong2020proposal,mirhosseini2020superconducting,forsch2020microwave,jiang2020efficient,fiaschi2021optomechanical}.